Maytastico/macaronipanel-development/Fileusage.md

 `$file->setTags(array("Manuel", "Traveling", "Fun"));`

 Futhermore the class gives you the possibility to add the file to a user, so the user is able to see the file inside its file manager.
 It is nessesary to put in an number as a parameter.
-If you don't know the id of a user, you can user the method `User:fetchIDfromUsername()`
+If you don't know the id of a user, you can use the method `User:getUserIDFromUsername()`.
+Every username is unique and can't be replicated.

 When you know the user id